jorgebucaran/hyperawesome/README.md

 ## Contributing

-To contribute, fork this repository, add your amazing nugget and send us a PR.
+To contribute, fork this repository, add your amazing entry and send us a PR.
 For more information see [CONTRIBUTING](/CONTRIBUTING.md).